What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

 What channel is the Austrian Grand Prix on?

-You’ll be able to watch each Formulation 1 race stay on Sky Sports activities F1 and Primary Occasion.
+You possibly can watch each Formulation 1 race dwell on Sky Sports activities F1 and Important Occasion.

-Sky clients can add particular person channels for simply £18 per 30 days or add the full sports activities bundle to their deal for simply £23 per 30 days.
+Sky clients can add particular person channels for simply £18 monthly or add the full sports activities package deal to their deal for simply £23 monthly.

-You’ll be able to watch the Grand Prix with a Sky Sports activities day go for £9.99 or a month go for £33.99, all with out signing as much as a contract.
+You possibly can watch the Grand Prix with a Sky Sports activities day cross for £9.99 or a month cross for £33.99, all with out signing as much as a contract.

-NOW TV may be streamed by means of a pc or apps discovered on most good TVs, telephones and consoles.
-NOW TV is additionally obtainable through BT Sport.
+NOW TV may be streamed via a pc or apps discovered on most sensible TVs, telephones and consoles.
+NOW TV is additionally accessible by way of BT Sport.

-Present Sky Sports activities clients can stay stream the race through the Sky Go app on a wide range of units.
+Current Sky Sports activities clients can dwell stream the race by way of the Sky Go app on quite a lot of gadgets.

 What time is Austrian Grand Prix qualifying?